Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 What good looks like

 In a mature operating model, semantic change is routine and controlled.
 Domain stewards propose changes through a standard intake process.
-Impact analysis is automated because the semantic registry and the enterprise context data flow provide dependency graphs.
-Additive changes ship weekly with lightweight review.
+Impact analysis is automated because the semantic registry and the end-to-end enterprise context data flow provide dependency graphs.
+Additive changes ship frequently with lightweight review.
 Breaking changes ship less often, with full documentation, explicit migration paths, and compatibility windows that downstream teams can plan around.

 Frequently asked questions